Paulina100/ML-for-TTRPG-game-design/README.md

 ## User Interface

-The webpage contains short project description and two form variants with instructions.
+The webpage contains short project description and two forms with instructions.

 ![empty-forms](./readme_images/empty-forms.png)

-In manual form every field has question mark sign next to it.
-A prompt, with an acceptable range of values, will appear when hovering over it.
+In the manual-input form, every field has question mark sign next to it.
+Hovering over it displays a prompt showing the acceptable range of values.

 ![filled-forms](./readme_images/filled-forms.png)

-Calculated level value is displayed.
-Below appears new form for modifying level value.
+After submission, the calculated level value is displayed.
+Below appears a new form for modifying the level value.

 ![results](./readme_images/results.png)

-Table with 5 possible modifications appears.
-Modified features in every set are marked with green bold color.
+A table with 5 possible modifications appears.
+Modified features in every set are marked with green bold font.
-In addition, user can load new features to the form above or download it in JSON format.
+In addition, the user can load new features to the form above or download it in JSON format.

 ![results-cf](./readme_images/results-cf.png)